Dr. Kate Scarth

 My Research

-I am captivated by the intersection between place and story, and my research focuses more and more on the places I know well, especially in Atlantic Canada.
+I am captivated by the intersection between place and story, and my research focuses more and more on the places I know well, especially in Atlantic Canada as well as literatures and culture in Canada more broadly.
 As the Chair of L.M.
 Montgomery Studies, I research and support others’ scholarly, community engagement, tourism, and heritage work on the celebrated Anne of Green Gables author.
-I also work on the literary geographies of British Romanticism, including writing by Jane Austen, Charlotte Smith, and John Thelwall.
+I connect this work to my original and ongoing scholarly love: the literary geographies and women’s writings of the eighteenth and nineteenth centuries, especially British Romanticism and writing by Jane Austen, Charlotte Smith, and John Thelwall.
 While I am committed to historical literary studies, I also engage with innovations in the humanities and so digital humanities, public engagement, and interdisciplinary urban studies are core concerns of my scholarship.

 My Teaching

-I’m an Assistant Professor in UPEI Faculty of Arts’ innovative new program, Applied Communication, Leadership, and Culture (ACLC).
-My classes instill the power and possibilities of the Liberal Arts in my students (especially in the suite of three “Putting Arts to Work” courses) and provide students with twenty-first century skills (like project management and marketing).
-With a PhD in English Literature, I have taught widely in literary studies, including introductions to literature and critical theory and British Romanticism.
-In Winter 2021, I taught “Writing by Women” in UPEI’s English department.
+I’m an Associate Professor in UPEI Faculty of Arts’ innovative program, Applied Communication, Leadership, and Culture (ACLC).
+My classes instill the power and possibilities of the Liberal Arts in my students, especially in the suite of three “Putting Arts to Work” courses, and provide students with twenty-first-century skills like project management and marketing.
+With a PhD in English Literature, I have taught widely in literary studies, including introductions to literary theory and British Romanticism.
+In UPEI’s English department, I have taught “Writing by Women” (which covered the early eighteenth century to the early twentieth and had a final podcasting project) and “L.M.
+Montgomery” (we explored her life, contexts, works, and legacies).

 Public Engagement